 Members of the Maryland Association of Certified Public Accountants are answering readers' tax questions in advance of the April 17 filing deadline.

 The above advice is for general purposes only and is not intended as legal, accounting or tax advice.
-Situations may vary.
+Specific situations may vary.